 They may be used to represent a line, area, position or other form that may be displayed graphically.

 The information, including geographic position, carried by virtual aids to navigation may be fixed or may be changed over time (dynamic), depending on the intended purpose.
+There are two applications of virtual AtoN, temporary and permanently.
+They should be reflected in Maritime Safety Information (MSI) and be shown on the relevant nautical paper chart, ENC and other relevant nautical publications in due course.

-There are two application of virtual AtoN, temporary and paermanently.
+The information from virtual AtoN should be considered as same as real AtoN.

 Background